NVIDIA/aistore/docs/s3compat.md

 To circumvent the limitation, we provided a special build tag: `s3rproxy`.
 Building `aisnode` executable with this tag causes each AIS proxy to become, effectively, reverse proxy vis-a-vis the rest clustered nodes.

-In other words, `aisnode` binary can be built with `s3rproxy` tag

 > **NOTE**: reverse-proxying datapath requests might adversely affect performance!
 It is, therefore, strongly recommended _not_ to use `s3rproxy` build tag, if possible.

-To build with this tag enabled, simply specify the environment variable `TAGS="s3rproxy"`, for example:
+To build with `s3rproxy` tag (or any other supported build tag), simply specify the `TAGS` environment variable, for example:

 ```console
 $ TAGS=s3rproxy make deploy